krystianGol/Drum-Kit/README.md

 ## How to run DrumKit ?
 - Open DrumKit in Visual Studio Code
 - Right-click anywhere in your HTML file
 - Select Open with Live Server.
-This will open your default web browser and display DrumKit file.
+This will open your default web browser and display DrumKit.

 ## Application 👇